-Mobile games now account for 33% of installs, 10% of time, and 74% of consumer spend – TechCrunch
+Mobile games now account for 33% of installs, 10% of time and 74% of consumer spend – TechCrunch

 Thanks to growth in hyper-casual and cross-platform gaming in particular, mobile games are on track to reach 60% market share in consumer spend in 2019.

-The new report looks at how much time users spend gaming versus using other apps, monetization, and regional highlights within the gaming market, among other things.
+The new report looks at how much time users spend gaming versus using other apps, monetization and regional highlights within the gaming market, among other things.

 Despite accounting for a sizable portion of users’ time, games don’t lead the other categories, App Annie says.